pwittchen/aur/README.md

 auri
 ====
-an utility for downloading and installing software packages from AUR
+an utility for downloading and installing software packages from aur

 installation
 ------------